pytorch/text/examples/libtorchtext/tokenizer/README.md

 ### 3. Run the application

-Now we run the C++ application `tokenizer`, with the TorchScript object we created in Step.1.
+Now we run the C++ application `tokenizer`, with the TorchScript object we created in Step 1.
 The tokenizer is run with the following sentence as input and we verify that the output is the same as that of Step 1.

 In [the top level directory](../)